thomas21-jquerry/flight_booking_backend/deploymentDoc.md

 To deploy your Next.js frontend (e.g., the `page.tsx` code you provided) to Vercel, you’ll need to follow a straightforward process.
 Vercel is optimized for Next.js applications, making deployment simple.
 Below is a step-by-step guide to prepare and deploy your project to Vercel, assuming your backend (NestJS) is hosted separately (e.g., on another service like Render, Heroku, or a VPS).
-If your backend is also part of the same repository, let me know, and I’ll adjust the instructions accordingly.
+If your backend is also part of the same repository

 ---